Updated June 6, 2023

-You can see a stacked bar chart as shown below with start date as labels on X-Axis, Duration as Value for stacks, and Task Name as labels for Y-Axis.
+You can see a stacked bar chart below with start date as labels on X-Axis, Duration as Value for stacks, and Task Name as labels for Y-Axis.

-Now, there are these blue bars which are nothing but the start date bars.
+Now, these blue bars are nothing but the start date bars.
 We don’t want those in our timeline graph.
 Therefore, we need to remove those.

 - Select blue bars and right-click on those to select Format Data Series.

-- Under Format Data Series, select No Fill under Fill section and No Line under Border section to make the blue bars invisible.
+- Under Format Data Series, select No Fill under the Fill section and No Line under the Border section to make the blue bars invisible.

 Now, the graph looks like below:

 - Change the Minimum bound of this graph using the Format Axis pane to remove the white space at the start of the graph.
 Ideally, you can put the minimum bound as equal to the value of the first date in the Start Date column.

 - Now, remove spaces within each timeline to make it look nicer.
 Under SERIES OPTIONS in Format Data Series, set Series Overlap to 100% and Gap Width as 10% for Plot Series.

 - Now, reverse the project order so that Project 1 appears as first and Project 10 last.

 Using Format Axis on Y-Axis, check Categories in reverse order option under Axis Options to make this graph look in chronological order.